mfriedrichs10/mfriedrichs/README.md

 All feature variables are normalized using Min Max Normalization to scale the data.

+In all feature selection procedures, feature selection is done by examining results on the training set only to avoid overfitting.
+The train/test split and scoring is repeated 250 times for each algorithm in order to achieve more accurate results.

 #### Mutual Information Gain

 Code can be viewed here: [Mutual Information Gain Feature Selection](CIND820_Feature_selection_(ANOVA_F_test).ipynb)